OpenEvalProject/evals/manuscripts/elife-48932/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/48932/elife-48932-fig1-v2.jpg)

-**Figure 1.:** Moore (1987) for the cochlear nucleus (CN), superior olivary complex (SOC), inferior colliculus (IC) and from the Allen Human Brain Atlas (Hawrylycz et al., 2012) for the medial geniculate body (MGB) compared to similar cuts from histology (BigBrain) in MNI (central column) and 3-D reconstructions of the segmented structures from the histology (bottom right column).The auditory structures are highlighted in gray in the left column, by a dotted line in the central column and in red on the modified Gray’s anatomy Plate 719 (Gray and Lewis, 1918) and rendered as solid red surface meshes within the surface point cloud render of BigBrain MNI brainstem (right column).
+**Figure 1.:** The auditory structures are highlighted in gray in the left column, by a dotted line in the central column and in red on the modified Gray’s anatomy Plate 719 (Gray and Lewis, 1918) and rendered as solid red surface meshes within the surface point cloud render of BigBrain MNI brainstem (right column).
 See Figure 9 for 3-D animated videos of these auditory structures.

-## Postmortem MRI
+### Postmortem MRI

-## Postmortem MRI atlas of the human subcortical auditory system
+#### Postmortem MRI atlas of the human subcortical auditory system

 Magnetic resonance histology—that is the study of tissue at microscopic resolution using MRI—provides several unique advantages over conventional histology: (1) it is non-destructive; (2) it suffers minimal distortion from physical sectioning and dehydration; (3) it yields unique contrast based on water in the tissue and how it is bound (e.g. diffusion); and (4) it produces 3-D data.
 These advantages make it an ideal medium for visualizing the 3-D organization of the deep brain structures (Johnson et al., 1993).
 To delineate the subcortical auditory structures with MR histology, we acquired 50 µm isotropic voxel size 3-D gradient echo (GRE) MRI on a human postmortem brainstem and thalamus (described previously in Calabrese et al., 2015; see Materials and methods for additional details).
 These data are presented in Figure 2 (second column) after transformation to MNI space and resampling to 100 µm isotropic resolution (see Materials and methods section for details).
 The postmortem MRI data are presented together with the histological data for comparison (first column).